Roman Remains: Classical Antiquity in the Drama of Shakespeare and his Contemporaries

 Module code: EN7246

-The module will be taught as five two-hour seminars, and students will be asked to read one play per seminar, typically including: William Shakespeare, Julius Caesar (1599); Ben Jonson, Sejanus his Fall (1603); William Shakespeare, Coriolanus (1608); William Shakespeare, Troilus and Cressida (1602); Philip Massinger, The Roman Actor (1626).
+You'll read one play per seminar, these will typically include: William Shakespeare, Julius Caesar (1599); Ben Jonson, Sejanus his Fall (1603); William Shakespeare, Coriolanus (1608); William Shakespeare, Troilus and Cressida (1602); Philip Massinger, The Roman Actor (1626).
 Two film screenings will accompany the seminars: Julius Caesar (dir. by Joseph L. Mankiewicz, 1953); and Coriolanus (dir. by Ralph Fiennes, 2011).
-Students will be encouraged to develop their own research interests, and the module will be assessed by one 3,000-word essay.

 - 10 hours of seminars